-- A general decreased risk for coronary artery disease because HIT can help combat physical inactivity, obesity, dyslipidemia and prediabetes, all factors of CHD.
+- A general decreased risk for coronary artery disease because AST can help combat physical inactivity, obesity, dyslipidemia and prediabetes, all factors of CHD.

 - For those with existing coronary artery disease, decreased risk of adverse clinical events by increasing cardiorespiratory fitness.

 - Increase in the release of the hormone adiponectin.

 - Improved ratio of low-density lipoproteins and high-density lipoproteins in the bloodstream.